Making Technicolor Glass Art From Upcycled Junk

 Amy Vail grew up in a family of stained glass artists but didn't start working on her craft until after retirement.
 As a cyclist in Alaska, Vail often has a surplus of bike parts that she now repurposes in her art.
 Join in on the creativity as she discusses her process and where she finds inspiration.

-How to Watch Indie Alaska
+Where to Watch Indie Alaska

 Providing Support for PBS.org